Skip to content

 Triggering from the template:

-Actions are triggered using Stimulus data attributes on interactive elements:
+Actions are triggered using the performAction Stimulus action with params:

 Done